vmordur/resume/README.md

 **SQL, RESTful APIs** // Command of relational database and backend services interaction.

-**Testing** // Unit, integration and UI tests.
+**Testing** // Experience with unit, integration and UI tests.

-**App architecture & design patterns** // App design as well as generic software design patterns.
+**App architecture & design patterns** // Knowledge of app design as well as generic software design patterns.

-**Security & Encryption** // Best practices and most common algorithms.
+**Security & Encryption** // Familiarity with best practices and most common algorithms.

 ## Technologies